maartene/BattlesnakeSwiftStarter/README.md

 ## Work-in-progress

-- Only the bare minimum of the JavaScript starter is implemented.
-Next steps will be to decode the entire gamestate for move requests.
-Now only your own snake is decoded.
+- Most of the gamestate is decoded.
+However, rulesets are not yet supported.

+## License

+- This project is licensed under the terms of the Apache 2.0 license.
+- This project is based on the official [Battlesnake Javascript Starter](https://github.com/BattlesnakeOfficial/starter-snake-javascript) (c) 2022 Battlesnake Inc.